intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/pccs/README.md

 - **proxy** - Specify the proxy server for internet connection, for example, "http://192.168.1.1:80".
 Leave blank for no proxy or system proxy.
 - **RefreshSchedule** - cron-style refresh schedule for the PCCS to refresh cached artifacts including CRL/TCB Info/QE Identity/QVE Identity.
   The default setting is "0 0 1 * * *", which means refresh at 1:00 am every day.
-- **UserToken** - Sha512 hashed token for the PCCS client user to register a platform.
-For example, PCK Cert ID retrieval tool will use this token to send platform information to pccs.
+- **UserTokenHash** - Sha512 hash of the user token for the PCCS client user to register a platform.
+For example, PCK Cert ID retrieval tool will use the user token to send platform information to pccs.
-- **AdminToken** - Sha512 hashed token for the PCCS administrator to perform a manual refresh of cached artifacts.
+- **AdminTokenHash** - Sha512 hash of the administrator token for the PCCS administrator to perform a manual refresh of cached artifacts.

-	*NOTE* : For Windows you need to set the UserToken and AdminToken manually.
+	*NOTE* : For Windows you need to set the UserTokenHash and AdminTokenHash manually.
 You can calculate SHA512 hash with the help of openssl:

 		<nul: set /p password="mytoken" | openssl dgst -sha512
 - **CachingFillMode** - The method used to fill the cache DB.
 Can be one of the following: REQ/LAZY/OFFLINE.
 For more details see section "Caching Fill Mode".